Nuo27/Potplayer-Ollama-Translate/README.md

 | `contextHistory` | Stores previous interactions (array of strings) |
 | `historyCount` | Number of entries to use (default: `3`) |
 | `historyMaxSize` | Maximum history entries (default: `10`) |

+> Note if you increase the entries significantly, the response time might increase significantly due to the larger context size. and usually you dont need that large context size.

 **Ollama API Settings**
 | Variable | Description | Default Value |